Read in Feb 2020

 Book by Brendan Gregg published in 2013

 Great book on debugging production systems.
-It serves a comprehensive but simple mental model for how systems work and solid methodologies to look at each component.
-Especially the USE-method of looking at each system component for utilization, saturation, and errors: network, disk, cpu, memory, mutexes, ...
-Most of the time people use the 'streetlight' method, illustrated by the parable of the drunk man who was looking for his keys under the streetlight.
+It serves a comprehensive, but simple, mental model for how systems work, and solid methodologies to look at each component.
+Especially the USE-method: looking at each system component for utilization, saturation, and errors: network, disk, cpu, memory, mutexes, ...
+Most of the time people use the 'streetlight' method, going through random tools they know.
+Best illustrated in its absurdity by the parable of the drunk man who was looking for his keys in the dark under the streetlight.